BasitKhan03/Aora/README.md

 2) Navigate to the project directory.
 3) Install dependencies using `npm install` or `yarn install`.
 4) Start the application with `npm start` or `yarn start`.

+## Usage
+Once the app is installed and running, you can:

+* Sign up and create a user profile.
+* Upload and share AI-generated videos.
+* Browse the feed to discover videos shared by other users.
+* Like and comment on videos.
+* Bookmark videos to watch later.
+* Search for specific content or users.
+* Receive notifications about interactions with your content.

+## Contributing
+We welcome contributions from the community!
+If you'd like to contribute to Aora, please fork the repository and submit a pull request with your changes.

+## Support
+For any questions or issues, please open an issue on GitHub.